• Skip to primary navigation

 Depending on what size of couscous you are making, this will change up the water ratios!

-For this recipe, we are using Israeli couscous (also known as pearl couscous), which is the medium-sized couscous.
+For this recipe, we are using pearl couscous (also known as pearl couscous), which is the medium-sized couscous.
 I find the texture of the medium-sized couscous very intriguing that they are almost like mini pasta balls!

 My general rule for water ratio for al dente couscous is: